Nathnael-Sherry/Library-Book-System/README.md

 LibrarySystem.exe

 # Usage Instructions
-.Once the application is running, you will see a menu with the following options:
+-Once the application is running, you will see a menu with the following options:

   1. **Borrow a book
   2. **Return a book
   3. **Display available books
   4. **Exit

-Enter the number corresponding to your choice and follow the prompts.
+-Enter the number corresponding to your choice and follow the prompts.

-To borrow or return a book, enter the title of the book when prompted.
+-To borrow or return a book, enter the title of the book when prompted.

-To see the available books, select the corresponding option.
+-To see the available books, select the corresponding option.

-To exit the application, choose the exit option.
+-To exit the application, choose the exit option.